gary-rowe/hid4java/README.md

 </dependencies>

 ```
-## I want to try the latest snapshot release - I know the risks
+## I want to try the latest snapshot release

-OK, add the following to your project's `pom.xml`:
+Updates to the `develop-SNAPSHOT` code are pushed fairly regularly to the `develop` branch and act as a
+form of "pre-release" view of the upcoming code.
+In many cases the code contained is not production ready,
+nor has it been comprehensively reviewed.
+Use it at your own risk.

+### Maven project

 ```xml
 <repositories>